Field course Barcelona

 Overall aims and purpose

-- To introduce and develop knowledge base of the physical, economic and cultural geography, history of the city of Barcelona and the autonomous region of Catalonia Spain;
+- To introduce and develop knowledge base of the physical, economic and cultural resources, geography, history of the city of Barcelona and the autonomous region of Catalonia Spain;

 - To develop competence in applying, investigative and analytical methodologies to a non-British, European situation, and to adopting appropriate investigative strategies and tolerances in relation to cultural, political and linguistic differences;

 - To develop critical knowledge and understanding of issues and practice in regional development in the context of Barcelona as a regional capital and Catalonia as an autonomous region within the European contexts;

 - To further critical knowledge and understanding of issues, resources, policy and practice in relation to planning, business,heritage and nature conservation, sustainable tourism, culture and language in Barcelona and Catalonia.
 Specific themes will be selected and will be introduced by the staff.